fangyinh/ROI-for-MView/Readme.md

 ## Contact

-To ask questions, report bugs, or request features, email reedblaylock (at) gmail (dot) com.
+To ask questions, report bugs, or request features, email: reedblaylock (at) gmail (dot) com.